-Ontology (ONT): Building an Interoperable Decentralized Identity and Data Solution
+Ontology (ONT): Decentralized Identity and Data Solutions

 As Ontology and its partners work to build a global cross-chain platform, they’re making significant strides toward actualizing blockchain’s true potential.

 Updated December 7, 2021 • 2 min read